Lradovan/CSE204_Project/README.md

 4. Decidability of L using M (mostly done)
 5. Decidability of L_pad using M' (mostly done)
 6. L_pad is in NP.
 So L_pad is in P. (mostly done)
-7. Final construction of TM N that uses M' (TODO)
+7. Final construction of TM N that uses M' (mostly done)
 8. Conclusion (mostly done)